 we recommend setting aside 5% of the overall sum to cover any unpredicted fees.

-keep in mind things might not go according to schedule and that is okay
+remember things might not go according to schedule… that’s okay

 Read our article on how to plan vendor meals